 Prior to Brexit, it was possible to protect a new variety in the UK through either a UK Plant Breeder’s Right (UK PBR) or a EU-wide Community Plant Variety Right (CPVR).
 Following Brexit, only UK PBRs are available to breeders wishing to obtain protection for their new variety in the UK.

 In this article we have outlined some of the common questions around obtaining plant breeder rights in the UK following Brexit.

 What is the process for filing a UK Plant Breeder’s right?

-From 1 January 2021, breeders wishing to obtain protection in the UK for their new variety will have to make an application for a UK PBR.
+From 1 January 2021, breeders wishing to obtain protection in the UK for their new variety have had to make an application for a UK PBR.
 This can be done alongside a separate application for a CPVR, which must be made to the Community Plant Variety Office (CPVO).

 An application for a UK PBR must be made to the Animal and Plant Health Agency (APHA).
 The requirements to file for a UK PBR are similar to that of a CPVR and are as follows:

 - Completed technical questionnaire